-A Grow light timer is a device that allows you to control the amount of time that the Grow light is turned on each day.
-This is important because you don't want the Grow light to be on for too long, or the plant will get too hot.
+A Grow light timer is a device that allows you to control the amount of time that the hydroponic light is turned on each day.
+This is important because you don't want the light to be on for too long, or the plant will get too hot.
 Grow light timers are available in many different sizes and shapes so that you can find the right one for your plant.

-To use a Grow light timer, follow these steps:
+To use a grow light timer, follow these steps:

-- Plug the Grow light fixture into an outlet and turn it on
+- Plug the grow light fixture into an outlet and turn it on

-- Place the Grow light fixture close to the plant you are growing
+- Place the grow light fixture close to the plant you are growing

-- Adjust the height of the Grow light fixture as needed
+- Adjust the height of the grow light fixture as needed

 - Enjoy your healthy plants!